 These shared efforts will drive strategic decisions across the entire health system, enabling long-term planning around education, staffing, recruitment and retention efforts, infrastructure and equipment investments, as well as coordinating supply chains, digital technology and analytics.

 Statement of Acknowledgement of Indigenous Ancestral and Territorial Lands

-Shared Health acknowledges that it provides services in facilities located on the original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
-Shared Health Inc. respects that the First Nation treaties were made on these territories and acknowledge the harms and mistakes of the past, and we dedicate ourselves to collaborate in partnership with First Nation, Métis and Inuit people in the spirit of reconciliation.
+Shared Health acknowledges that health services across Manitoba are provided in facilities located on the original lands of Anishinaabeg, Cree, Oji-Cree, Dakota and Dene peoples, and on the homeland of the Métis Nation.
+Manitoba’s health authorities respect that the First Nation treaties were made on these territories and acknowledge the harms and mistakes of the past, and we dedicate ourselves to collaborate in partnership with First Nation, Métis and Inuit people in the spirit of reconciliation.